 Our hydropower courses provide participants with a detailed learning experience comprised of a mixture of classroom theory, as well as practical demonstrations on live equipment and simulators, to prepare trades-based staff to safely and efficiently operate power generating equipment and associated switchgear.

 We have developed a tailored practical program for the training and assessment of operational competency, transferring the practical knowledge of our experienced operational staff to the trainee operator in a structured and certified program.
 Mentor support by local staff may also provide for further customisation of the training program.

 The requirements for granting a qualification are determined by the training package rules.
 Each qualification has core units and a combination of electives where the sum of the weighting value is in accord with that assigned to the qualification.

 To achieve each qualification, or portion thereof, both the essential knowledge and skills, and the practical field-based activities will be assessed.

 A summary of our available qualifications are provided below.
-These courses will be run subject to interest and participant numbers.
 It is anticipated that, in most cases, this will be at an organisational level, tailored for specific groups.
 Individuals may be able to join such courses, subject to approval of the client organisation.